D-E-F-E-A-T/TNWClone/README.md

 ## TNW CLONE

-The objective of the project is to emphasize 'cathy' sections of the Smashing Magazine front page, as well to captivate the typography, in order to better understand UX.
+This project's about making a fully responsive clone of The Next Web homepage.

 ![image](https://user-images.githubusercontent.com/58086801/76264615-51e2ed00-6230-11ea-83f9-b17f66b8e0fb.png)
+For this project we used madia queries to tell the browser how to render our website.
+We used three different break points.
+1 for less than 768px, one for between 768 and 1024 px and one for more than 1024px.
-For this project we used CSS-grid, flex-box and floats to position the elements on the page.
-We didn't actually completely clone the page, just it's layout.
+We used CSS-grid and flex-box to position the elements on the page.
-We also used different shades of gray to highlight the visually dominant content with darker shade of gray while we use lighter shades for less dominant content.
-We used three different font styles from Google Fonts, different font-weihts to mimic the typography of the target page.

 ## Built With